 This change reflects the maturation of USPAP, resulting in longer effective dates.
 The ASB will continue to review USPAP for changes when necessary but will shift much of its focus to providing more guidance to the marketplace.
 Appraisers can now buy one set of USPAP standards and keep that publication on their bookshelf for as long as that edition is effective and purchase just the Guidance and Reference Manual as needed for coursework and updates.

 If you like having the USPAP standards and guidance material linked, we still have you covered.
 You can also purchase a linked digital version of the eUSPAP and Guidance and Reference Manual and get seamless access across both documents.

-To read the fact sheet, click here
+To read the full letter, click here

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

 NOTE: Please scroll down to read the other topics in this long blog post on non-lender appraisals, economics analysis, Fannie getting rid of appraisers?, unusual homes, mortgage origination